Dolmades Recipe with Herbed Rice and Lemon

 How to Roll Dolmades

-The rolling technique gets easier with practice:
+The rolling technique gets easier after the first few:

-- Pack them tightly — snug dolmades in the pot hold their shape better
+- Pack them tightly - snug dolmades hold their shape better in the pot.